atpur-rafif/Tucil3_13522086/README.md

 java -cp bin Main
 ```

-Note: File named "dictionary.txt" in this repository extracted from [this website](https://wordwormdormdork.com/)
+Note: File named "dictionary.txt" in this repository extracted from [this website](https://wordwormdormdork.com/), only contains four word.
+For more complete dictionary, use [this](https://github.com/dwyl/english-words).

 # Contributor
 Muhammad Atpur Rafif (13522086)